Spidy394/python_projects/youtube_manager/readme.md

 # 📌 YouTube Video Manager 🎥

 This Python program allows users to manage a list of YouTube videos.
-Users can add, update, delete, and list all videos stored in a JSON file.
+Users can add, update, delete, and list all videos stored in a file as JSON format.
 The program provides a simple command-line interface for interacting with the video manager.

 ## Features 🚀